 Docomo said that customers under 18 must submit an application and proof of age to view sites which are blacklisted.

-Prosecutors are facing increasing dilemmas because case law has not kept up with the impact of digital media on teenage behaviour.
-Young adults can face lengthy sentences resulting from relationships with younger teenagers, with penalties varying state
+are facing increasing dilemmas because case law has not kept up with the impact of digital media on teenage behaviour.
+Young adults can face lengthy sentences resulting from relationships with younger teenagers, with penalties varying state by state.